Cognitive load: Embodiment and interactivity

 Bodily activity can both be advantageous and detrimental to learning depending on how this activity is implemented.
 Cognitive load theorists have asked for updates that makes CLT more compatible with insights from embodied cognition research.
-As a result, Embodied Cognitive Load Theory has been suggested as a means to predict the usefulness of interactive features in learning environments.
+As a result, embodied cognitive load theory has been suggested as a means to predict the usefulness of interactive features in learning environments.
 In this framework, the benefits of an interactive feature (such as easier cognitive processing) need to exceed its cognitive costs (such as motor coordination) in order for an embodied mode of interaction to increase learning outcomes.

 Application in driving and piloting

-With increase in secondary tasks inside cockpit, cognitive load estimation became an important problem for both automotive drivers and pilots.
-The research problem is investigated in various names like drowsiness detection, distraction detection and so on.
-For automotive drivers, researchers explored various physiological parameters like heart rate, facial expression, ocular parameters and so on.
-In aviation there are numerous simulation studies on analysing pilots’ distraction and attention using various physiological parameters.
-For military fast jet pilots, researchers explored air to ground dive attacks and recorded cardiac, EEG and ocular parameters.
+With increase in secondary tasks inside the cockpit, cognitive load estimation has become an important problem for both automotive drivers and pilots.
+The issue has been addressed with various features such as drowsiness detection.
+For automotive drivers, researchers have explored various physiological parameters like heart rate, facial expression, and ocular parameters.
+In aviation there are numerous simulation studies on analysing pilots' distraction and attention using various physiological parameters.
+For military fast jet pilots, researchers have explored air-to-ground dive attacks and recorded cardiac, EEG and ocular parameters.